-Refined over two years of competitive seasons, the CCL aims to be the prime example of competitive gaming for a collegiate player-base.
+Refined over three years of competitive seasons, the CCL aims to be the prime example of competitive gaming for a collegiate player-base.

 Our mission is simple: provide an exemplary competitive experience for college students through our games, our engagement with the players, and through our pursuit of professional-grade services and support.